oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/notification.md

 ## Progress

-Add a progress bar to the notification, if the value of the `progressAuto` property is `auto` be determined by the `duration` property to reach 100%.
+Add a progress bar to the notification, if the value of the `progressAuto` props is `auto` be determined by the `duration` props to reach 100%.

 </card>